Cam works closely with elected officials and staffers to achieve clients’ desired outcomes on a wide range of matters.

-- Drafted and negotiated the following types of agreements: wind turbine O&M; uptime guarantees; purchase and sale of electronic systems and maintenance thereof; engineering, procurement, and construction agreements for utility-scale battery storage system co-located with wind farm; software licenses; equipment distribution; turbine uptime guarantees; procedures to reduce avian takes; purchase and sale of renewable energy credits; and parent company guarantees.
+- Draft and negotiate the following types of agreements: wind turbine O&M; uptime guarantees; purchase and sale of electronic systems and maintenance thereof; engineering, procurement, and construction agreements for utility-scale battery storage system co-located with wind farm; software licenses; equipment distribution; procedures to reduce avian takes; purchase and sale of renewable energy credits; and parent company guarantees.

-- Performed due diligence for acquisition of utility-scale wind farms.
+- Perform due diligence for acquisition of utility-scale wind farms.

 - Counseled and represented company providing financing for residential solar panels.
 Developed credit offerings that complied with state and federal lending laws.